DataFire/Integrations/integrations/generated/amazonaws_ecs/README.md

   * items [PlacementStrategy](#placementstrategy)

 ### PlacementStrategy
 * PlacementStrategy `object`: The task placement strategy for a task or service.
-For more information, see <a href="http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-strategies.html">Task Placement Strategies</a> in the <i>Amazon EC2 Container Service Developer Guide</i>.
+For more information, see <a href="http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-strategies.html">Task Placement Strategies</a> in the <i>Amazon Elastic Container Service Developer Guide</i>.
   * field [String](#string)
   * type [PlacementStrategyType](#placementstrategytype)

 ### PlacementStrategyType
 * PlacementStrategyType `string` (values: random, spread, binpack)

+### PlatformTaskDefinitionIncompatibilityException
+* PlatformTaskDefinitionIncompatibilityException `object`: The specified platform version does not satisfy the task definition’s required capabilities.

+### PlatformUnknownException
+* PlatformUnknownException `object`: The specified platform version does not exist.

 ### PortMapping
-* PortMapping `object`: Port mappings allow containers to access ports on the host container instance to send or receive traffic.
-Port mappings are specified as part of the container definition.
-After a task reaches the <code>RUNNING</code> status, manual and automatic host and container port assignments are visible in the <code>networkBindings</code> section of <a>DescribeTasks</a> API responses.
+* PortMapping `object`: <p>Port mappings allow containers to access ports on the host container instance to send or receive traffic.
+Port mappings are specified as part of the container definition.</p> <p>If using containers in a task with the <code>awsvpc</code> or <code>host</code> network mode, exposed ports should be specified using <code>containerPort</code>.
+The <code>hostPort</code> can be left blank or it must be the same value as the <code>containerPort</code>.</p> <p>After a task reaches the <code>RUNNING</code> status, manual and automatic host and container port assignments are visible in the <code>networkBindings</code> section of <a>DescribeTasks</a> API responses.</p>
   * containerPort [BoxedInteger](#boxedinteger)
   * hostPort [BoxedInteger](#boxedinteger)
   * protocol [TransportProtocol](#transportprotocol)